 The Committee were informed that the number of people in Dorset who experienced serious mental illness was expected to increase to 7,882 by 2020/21.
-Of this population, 20% (approximately 1,500 people) would require rehabilitation and 1% (approximately 79 people) would require inpatient rehabilitation.
+Of this population 20%, which is approximately 1,500 people, would require rehabilitation and 1% of those individuals, which is approximately 79 people, would require inpatient rehabilitation.

-It was explained to the Committee that the proposed model for MH Rehabilitation Services contained a combination of community resource and hospital care.
-Furthermore a combination of care inside and outside of hospital was required.
-This model was a blended model that would be delivered by a mix of NHS and third sector providers.
+It was explained to the Committee that the proposed model for MH Rehabilitation Services contained a combination of community resource and hospital care and that many people require a combination of care that is inside and outside of hospital.
+The model was a blended model that would be delivered by a mix of NHS and third sector providers.

 In developing the proposed model a view seeking exercise was undertaken.
-There were 144 respondents which included service users, carers, staff and 26 other agencies that worked with MH services.
+There were 144 respondents which included service users, carers, staff and 26 other agencies that worked for MH services.
 The proposed models were then taken back to the same service users who said they felt they'd been listened too.

-It was explained that the preferred model would include a high dependency unit, a community rehab unit in the east and west of the county, a community outreach team and supported housing.
+It was explained that the preferred model would include a high dependency unit, 1 community rehab unit in the east and west of the county, a community outreach team and supported housing.
 It was highlighted that the CCG had not looked at accommodation before as part of health but in considering the MH pathway they found people needed accommodation.
 It was proposed that a wider piece of work on MH housing would be beneficial.

-The case for change included a belief that people who require rehab or complex care should be able to access support and treatment in the community and in hospital when necessary, should have a better experience of treatment and support in community settings and receive better outcomes.
-They should not be placed out of area for longer than necessary and should be able to access treatment and ongoing support in a variety of settings within their community.
+The case for change included a belief that people who require rehab or complex care should be able to access support and treatment in the community and in hospital when necessary, should have a better experience of treatment and support in community settings and receive better outcomes, they shouldn't be placed out of area for longer than necessary and should be able to access treatment and ongoing support in a variety of settings within their community.